View More

 The Middle Miles: Calling On The Lord

-Fast-forward several years from the time I first prayed for wisdom, and the Lord interrupted my faith journey again.
+Fast-forward several years from the time I first prayed for wisdom and the Lord interrupted my faith journey again.
 I was 7 months pregnant with my first child when my best friend passed away from cancer.

-I sank to the floor in my kitchen and cried out to the Lord in grief.
+I sank to the floor in my kitchen and cried out to the Lord.
 Instead of silence I heard these words, "Call Me!"
-Shocked, I said back, "What?"
+Shocked I said back, "What?"
 And the Lord responded again and said, "Call Me!"
 I was a little slow with it so I asked, "You want me to call You?"
 And I swear to you, it's as if the Holy Spirit sighed in my heart and then He said patiently, "Yes, Jessica, "call" Me and tell Me what you would have said to her."
 So I did.
 I began to tell Him everything I would have said to her.

 In some ways it was the loneliest time of my life.
 In other ways, I felt like I was gently cradled by His hands as He led me day by day in everything I did.
 I began to trust Him with my heart, my thoughts.
 I learned He wouldn't condemn me for the thoughts I have, but gently led me to think above my circumstances.
 He taught me to "Set your mind and keep focused habitually on the things above [the heavenly things], not on things that are on the earth [which have only temporal value]."
 (Colossians 3:2 AMP)